How to Create a QR Menu: Step-by-Step Guide

 How much does a QR menu cost?

 Creating a menu and getting a QR code on Scan'n'plate is free.
-Sign up and try it without limitations.
+There are no item limits, no category caps, and no time limits on the free plan.
+Sign up and try it without limitations or credit card.

 Do I need to reprint the QR code when I update the menu?

 No. The QR code points to your establishment's permanent URL — it never changes.
-Update dishes and prices as often as you like; the code stays the same.
+Update dishes, prices, photos, and discounts as often as you like.
+The code printed on your table stands today will still work three years from now, unchanged.

 Can I have multiple menus for one establishment?